kartikwadhone/DIY-Cessna-style-RC-plane-trainer/README.md

 Print all STL files using:

-- Material:
+- Material: PETG
-- Layer Height:
+- Layer Height: 0.2mm
-- Infill:
+- Infill: 20%
-- Supports:
+- Supports: Organic auto generated

-(Add print photos here.)

----
+- Perimeters: 3
+-
 ## 2. Assemble the Airframe

-Describe how the main parts fit together.
+Cut and Glue the parts together.

-(Add assembly photos.)

 ---

 ## 3. Install Electronics

-Describe where each electronic component goes.

-(Add wiring photos.)
+Install motor in motor mount and connect to the ESC.
+Then Plug in all 4 servos into the reciver.
+Lastly plug in the battery into the ESC.
+Make sure the ESC's BEC is connected in channel 3 to the reciever the provide power to the servos and throttle control.

 ---

 ## 4. Balance the Plane

-Explain where the center of gravity should be.
+Since this is a plane with a rectangular wing, balancing the plane is very easy.
+Balance the plane so that you can hold it 1/3 of the way back from the wing.

 ---

 ## 5. Pre-Flight Checklist

 - Control surfaces move correctly
-- Battery secured
+- Battery secured so it does not move around in flight
 - Propeller tightened
 - Center of gravity checked
 - Radio connected
-- Range test completed

 ---